 The problem comes when you move the sliders too far.
 There are a couple of things to look out for.
 One is halos around objects (similar to what you get with over-processed HDR images).

-This applies to all the color sliders in the B&W panel, not just the Blues slider.
+This applies to all the color sliders in the B&W panel, not just the Blue slider.

 If there’s a common theme to these mistakes is that black and white photography is often subtle.
-If you get in the habit of using Lightroom’s tools with a light touch it usually results in a better black and white photo.
+If you get in the habit of using Lightroom Classic’s tools with a light touch it usually results in a better black and white photo.

 Don’t forget that it takes time to appreciate this.
 If you’ve become accustomed to applying lots of Clarity to your photos, for example, or adding lots of contrast, then you may need to recalibrate your eye and learn to appreciate the qualities of black and white photos with a subtler tonality.